 Leave your home unoccupied for 30 days or more

 Fail to follow the manufacturer's instructions, such as overloading the washing machine

-Appliance insurance is generally only of value once the appliance cover provided by your product's guarantee has expired.
-Home appliance insurance can step in to provide cover, though be aware that with most white goods, insurance companies will only provide appliance cover up to a certain age.
+Appliance insurance is generally worth having when your appliance’s warranty expires.
+Home appliance insurance can step in to provide cover.
+But be aware that with most white goods, insurance companies will only provide appliance cover up to a certain age.